alexpaul/Quick-Sort/README.md

 2. Iterate through the array.
 3. If the current element is less than or equal to the pivot swap the index with the high element.
 4. If a swap is performed increment the index.
-5. Swap the index and high.
+5. Swap the index and high elements.
 6. Return the index.
-This index will be used as the new pivot for dividing the array.
+This index will be used as the new pivot for dividing the array into left and right sub arrays.

 ![quick sort sketch](https://user-images.githubusercontent.com/1819208/98613985-77dff600-22c5-11eb-80c3-2dd2816e4d26.jpg)